Derfro22/Jobnest-Tracker/README.md

 - **Authentication:** User authentication implemented using JWT (JSON Web Token)
 - **CRUD Operations:** Full CRUD (Create, Read, Update, Delete) functionality for managing job applications

+## About This Project

+This project marked my first experience with EJS, MongoDB, and JWT authentication.
+As a beginner in these technologies, I faced various challenges and learned valuable lessons throughout the development process.
+Despite the complexity, it was a rewarding journey that allowed me to gain hands-on experience and improve my skills.

+Feel free to explore the code and provide any feedback or suggestions.
+Thank you for joining me on this learning adventure!

 ## Preview

 ![Jobnest Preview](/public/img/00.png)